Where to Stay in Cyprus: Best Areas and Hotels

 If you don’t want to spend your entire vacation doing nothing though, there are plenty of sights dotted around the area that are well worth the trip here on their own.

-The 9th century Church Of Saint Lazarus, 14th century Larnaca Castle, and the Hala Sultan Tekke Mosque, with artifacts dating back almost 2000 years, are all located within easy walking distance to one another.
+The 9th-century Church Of Saint Lazarus (Agios Lazaros), 14th-century Larnaca Medieval Castle, and the Hala Sultan Tekke Mosque, with artifacts dating back almost 2000 years, are all located within easy walking distance to one another.

-That’s before you even get to some of the other incredible attractions dotted around, such as the Kamares Aqueduct, the Catacomb’s Of The Phaneromeni Church, the busts of Zeno and Kimon the Athenian, and the Armenian Genocide Memorial.
+That’s before you even get to some of the other incredible attractions dotted around, such as the Turkish Quarter (Skala), the St. Lazarus Square, Larnaca’s Salt Lake, Kamares Aqueduct, the Catacomb’s Of The Phaneromeni Church, the busts of Zeno and Kimon the Athenian, Pierides Museum, Ecclesiastical Museum of Larnaca, and the Armenian Genocide Memorial.

 Then, as if the offerings available here weren’t diverse enough to tempt you on their own, Cyprus’s main airport, Larnaca International Airport, is also situated on the outskirts of town.
 This makes it ideal for anyone looking for as little fuss as possible when it comes to getting their trip up and running.

-3. Paphos, the best place to stay in Cyprus for families
+3. Paphos, where to stay in Cyprus for history buffs and couples

-We move now to a location 30-miles west of Limassol, to the city of Paphos.
+We move now to a location 30-miles west of Limassol, to the city of Paphos, on the southwest coast of Cyprus.
 Historically, there have been two closely situated locations to bare this name, the larger, more modern city, which we currently refer to as Paphos, and the Old Paphos, which is known as Kouklia instead.
 This city offers plenty of archaeological sites to see.

 While history is a common theme on this island, perhaps no attraction holds as much notoriety as the Greek and Roman ruins located here, which are preserved as the Paphos Archaeological Park.